Can Dogs Eat American Cheese?

 But can dogs eat American cheese?
-Are Kraft, white, and yellow American cheese safe for dog consumption?
+Are the processed American cheese, white cheese, and deli yellow American cheese safe for dog consumption?
 These and some others are questions we’d be discussing in this article.

-So give them to your dogs as treats, and in as little quantity as possible depending on the size of the dog, and you should be fine.
+So give them to your dogs as very rare treats, and in as little quantity as possible depending on the size of the dog, and you should be fine.

-Dogs can eat white American cheese safely, and they’re bound to enjoy the many nutrients it has to offer.
-The caution here is that it should be fed to dogs in moderation; not too much at a time, and not too often.
+Dogs can eat white American cheese just as safely in small amounts, and they’re bound to enjoy it.
+The same caution here is that it should be fed to dogs in moderation; not too much at a time, and not too often.

 Yellow American cheese is safe for dog consumption.
 Like white American cheese, you shouldn’t make this type of cheese a regular in your pet’s diet.
-While some dogs enjoy yellow American cheese, some are actually allergic to it, which means you’d need to be sure of your dog’s health history before feeding him with cheese.
-You’d also want to make the consumption as little and irregular as possible since large quantities of cheese can be hard to digest for dogs.
+While some dogs enjoy yellow American cheese, others may not be as into it, and it can cause tummy issues.

 A dog that eats cheese should be just fine, unless, in rare cases, the dog is allergic or consumes too much cheese.
 In any of these two cases, your dog could get diarrhea, stomach upset, and other digestion related issues.
 A general rule is to contact your vet if you notice your dog reacting strangely.